-The first ten years have been a great success and have raised a total of more than $100,000!
-The generous support of the Marquette County community is appreciated and it is hoped that this tradition continues for many years to come.
-And, while the direct costs of diabetes kids camp are now covered by a generous anonymous donor, the donations raised from the swim are used by the U.P.
+The first thirteen years have been a great success and have raised a total of more than $120,000!
+The donations raised from the swim are used by the U.P.
 Diabetes Outreach Network (UPDON) to strengthen diabetes care and support across the U.P. through a variety of other projects including a recently launched telephonic diabetes program (see more details about UPDON at www.diabetesinmichigan.org).

-Over two hundred swimmers have ventured across the lake in this challenge, assisted by 300 volunteer kayakers who have helped to guide them.
+Hundreds of swimmers have ventured across the lake in this challenge, assisted by an equal amount of volunteer kayakers who have helped to guide them.
 Past guest speakers have included: Olympic gold medal winner, Peter Vanderkaay at the 2005 and 2013 events, Mark Spitz in 2009, Janet Evans in 2010,Coralie Simmons in 2011, and Dr. Natalie Strand in 2014.

-If you enjoy swimming, the time is right to begin your training for the eleventh annual Swim Teal Lake: Benefit for Diabetes on July 25, 2015.
+If you enjoy swimming, the time is right to begin your training for the 14th annual Swim Teal Lake: Benefit for Diabetes on July 29, 2017.
 Hope to see you at the swim!

-This years race will consist of two heats.
-Beginner to start at 8:30am and Competitive at 9:00 am.
-Register on-line by July 20, 2015, or the morning of the swim.
+This years race will consist of the traditional 2.25 mile swim across Teal Lake and a ***NEW*** shorter swim.
+The "Short-n-Sweet" swim will be a 1/4 mile swim and open to ALL ages!
+It will be a great introduction to open water swimming.
+The "Short-n-Sweet" swim will begin at 8:30 am with the Beginner to start at 9am and Competitive at 9:30 am.
+Register on-line by July 28, 2017, or the morning of the swim.
 Please register at least 1/2 hour before your heat begins.
-The start will take place on Negaunee's Teal Lake Beach and end at Ishpeming's beach at Al Quaal.
+All races will start on Negaunee's Teal Lake Beach.
+The "Short-n-Sweet" will begin and end on the Negaunee side while the long races will end at Ishpeming's beach at Al Quaal.